-IUGR also known as fetal growth restriction (FGR) is a condition in which a baby's growth slows or stops during pregnancy.
-Most cases of IUGR are caused by failure of the placenta but there are also other factors, including intrauterine infection and smoking in pregnancy.
+Fetal growth restriction (FGR) is a condition in which a baby's growth slows or stops during pregnancy.
+Most cases of FGR are caused by failure of the placenta but there are also other factors, including intrauterine infection and smoking in pregnancy.

 Low-lying placenta (also known as placenta praevia)

 A low-lying placenta (also known as placenta praevia) is when the placenta attaches lower down and may cover a part of or all of the cervix (the entrance to the womb).

 This can cause bleeding in pregnancy or during your baby’s birth, so you may need to give birth in the hospital.
 If the placenta is near or covering the cervix you won’t be able to deliver vaginally and will need a caesarean section.

 Placental abruption is a serious condition in which the placenta starts to come away from the inside of the womb wall before the baby has delivered.
 This is an emergency because it means that the support system for the baby is failing.

 Placental abruption is rare, complicating about 1% of pregnancies.

 Find out more about placental abruption.

 Placenta accreta is when the placenta is attached and embedded too deeply into the wall of the uterus.
 This is a rare complication of pregnancy that makes it difficult to deliver the placenta after you give birth.